 Review your post-interview notes and connect with your interviewer through LinkedIn by finding an opening for a connection based on a discussion that arose during your interview.
 Perhaps you mentioned a newspaper article relevant to their business that you'd like to forward, for instance.

-These connections are important because if you don’t get the current position, something might pop up later and the interviewer might make a connection with you.
+These connections are important because if you don’t get the current position, something might pop up later and the interviewer might think of you.

-Having suitable references is going to be essential for your job search and you don’t want them to feel like they’re being cold-called by your potential employer.
-So, if you haven't already, alert your references that they might receive a call or email and summarize your case for the job and add in any points you want them to stress in their recommendation.
+Having suitable references is essential for your job search and you don’t want them to feel like they’re being cold-called by your potential employer.
+So, if you haven't already, alert your references they might receive a call or email and summarize your case for the job.
+Add in any points you want them to stress in their recommendation.

 In addition, If any of your strongest supporters have a contact within your prospective company, consider exploring their willingness to make an unsolicited endorsement on your behalf.
 People usually like to be helpful, but don’t forget to show appreciation for their endorsement with a follow-up thank you letter or email.
 In fact, sending a thank you note to all your references may be a good idea.